EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-10.md

 - For hands-on Compose drills, open Docker Desktop and launch a **Labspace** from the left navigation (blue beaker icon).
 The **Building agentic apps with Docker** and **Container-supported development** lab cards mirror Session 10’s multi-service stack, so you can rehearse Compose + Redis workflows even if your laptop cannot run the full stack.
 - Review the provided Compose primer (Learning Management System (LMS)) and list one question about networking or environment variables.
 - Run `uv run schemathesis run docs/contracts/openapi.json --checks status_code_conformance --dry-run` to confirm tooling works.
+- Copy Session 09’s `scripts/refresh.py` into your repo (if you coded along elsewhere); Session 10 extends it into the worker container.

+> 🧭 **EX3 Deliverable:** Ship a working `compose.yaml` with services for API, Redis, and the async worker plus CI instructions (`docs/runbooks/compose.md`) that describe `docker compose up`, contract testing, and how to view rate-limit headers.
+Instructors will grade EX3 by running these exact commands.

 ## Agenda
 | Segment | Duration | Format | Focus |